AhiruNeko/CO2ConcentrationAnalysis/README.md

 This is the line chart of the population.
 Observing the chart, we can know that the data fluctuates greatly locally, but shows an overall upward trend.
 Thus, we can easily propose a hypothesis: the carbon dioxide concentration and the date are strongly positive correlated, which means:

 $$ H_{0}:\rho\ge0 $$

 $$ H_{A}:\rho<0 $$

-Therefore, we can do a one-tail test at the $ \alpha=0.05 $ significant level.
+Therefore, we can do a one-tail test at the $\alpha=0.05$ significant level.

 First, we need to do some transformation.
 Instead of using date, we need to use integers to represent the date, which means that the first day in the dataset 30 March, 1958 will be represented as 0, and the last day in the dataset 3 March, 2025 will be represented as 18178.

 And next, we know that:

 $$ r=\frac{SS_{xy}}{SS_{xx}SS_{yy}} $$

 $$ SS_{xy}=Σx_{i}y_{i}-\frac{\Sigma x_{i}\Sigma y_{i}}{n} $$

 $$ SS_{xx}=\Sigma x_{i}^{2}-\frac{(\Sigma x_{i})^{2}}{n} $$

 $$ SS_{yy}=\Sigma y_{i}^{2}-\frac{(\Sigma y_{i})^{2}}{n} $$

-So, according to the sample data, we can get the value of $ r $ first in Python:
+So, according to the sample data, we can get the value of $r$ first in Python:

 ```python